 ISAs come in many guises.
 There’s Junior ISAs (JISAs) for those under 18, Help to Buy ISAs for first-time buyers, Innovative Finance ISAs for people using Peer to Peer lending platforms and the Lifetime ISA for people saving for later life or a house deposit.
-The two most common types are Cash ISAs and Stocks & Shares (or Investment) ISAs.
+The two most common types are Cash ISAs and Stocks and Shares ISAs (or Investment ISAs as they are also known).
 Both have pros and cons, and which is most appropriate for you will depend a lot on your circumstances.

 Cash ISAs tend to be the default choice for most Brits, with around 11 million accounts held in the UK, making up almost 80%* of all ISA subscriptions.
 The key feature of Cash ISAs is they give you a guaranteed rate of return, so you know exactly how much your money will grow each year.
 While promotional rates for Cash ISAs can be attractive, they can drop once your introductory period ends.
 Higher returns are typically available via fixed rate deals, if you don’t mind tying up your money for up to 5 years, but they’re unlikely to be suitable if you think you might need to access your cash in the meantime.
 If you think a Cash ISA is for you, search for a rate that’s above inflation, or you risk your money not growing in real terms.
 Also, remember the new Personal Savings Allowance was introduced in 2016 that allows basic rate tax payers to earn up to £1000 of savings income tax-free, so it’s worth considering whether you need a Cash ISA at all.
 The good news is, if you decide a Cash ISA is for you, they’re really quick and simple to set up and you won’t typically pay any fees.